-Get tips and resources to help make your event environmentally friendly!
+Tips and resources to help make your MIIS event more environmentally friendly

-In order to promote sustainability at the Monterey Institute, where possible, all events should serve at least 50% plant-based food items.
+In order to promote sustainability at the Middlebury Institute of International Studies at Monterey, where possible, all events should serve at least 50% plant-based food items.
 These are low on the food chain and require much fewer resources than animal-based food items.
 We also recommend that food be locally grown, organic, and minimally processed to promote more efficient resource use.

 Make sure that event attendees have easy access to trash cans and recycling bins.
-To obtain additional recycling bins for your event, include on your Event Logistics Request webform.
+To obtain additional recycling bins for your event, include on your Event Logistics Request form.

-Now that Monterey Institute students are used to bringing their own cup for Student Council Social Hours, they can easily bring a cup to your event as well.
+Now that MIIS students are used to bringing their own cup for Student Council Social Hours, they can easily bring a cup to your event as well.
 Not only will your event then produce less waste, but you will also save money by not purchasing disposable cups.

 Don’t forget to turn off any lights or electronic equipment once you are done using them.